-Wall mounted fittings can be installed in scattered patterns, aslant, and at an angle creating an effortless ad-hoc design.
+Wall mounted luminaires can be installed in scattered patterns, aslant, and at an angle creating an effortless ad-hoc design.

-We have worked on some slick architectural schemes using linear patterns of wall mounted profiles.
+We have worked on some slick commercial schemes using linear patterns of wall mounted profiles.
 The reception area at Strata Stains boasts irregular feature wall lighting slotted into wooden panels.

 Linear wall mounted lighting can be used both vertically and horizontally, distributing light both directly and indirectly.
 Circular wall lighting can be off-set against walls, distributing an indirect light onto the wall and therefore creating a halo effect.

-Wall lighting can also be used for office lighting.
+Wall lighting can also be used for office lighting or architectural lighting projects.
 Our team has worked on lighting schemes for basement offices with restricted ceiling heights, providing solutions just using wall lighting.
 For reference, check the office space of the creative branding agency Epoch in Bristol.

 Wall mounted luminaires can be installed in between soundproof bars or wooden slats, as a great way of creating calmer zones for relaxation or informal meeting areas.